kobotoolbox/docs/source/library_locking.md

 "Library locking" refers to the feature enabling various aspects of a survey to be "[locked](#locked)" when created from a template containing [locking attributes](#restrictions).
 All aspects of a form's editing are available to be locked through the assigning of "[locking profiles](#profile)" at the form, question or group level.
 These locking profiles can be assigned granular "[restrictions](#restriction)" that group together locking functionalities.
 Alternatively, the form can be fully locked down, preventing all aspects of editing.

-<p class="note">Currently, only locking set within the XLSForm itself is supported, but will be incorporated into the form-builder at some point in the future.</p>
+<p class="note">Currently, only locking set within the XLSForm itself is supported, but will be incorporated into the formbuilder at some point in the future.</p>

 This feature may be useful in a large, distributed team setting where a standard template is used, with some locked features, and each team can make necessary local adjustments for their needs.
 The creator of the template can continue to make updates, but the locks will restrict changes to specified aspects of the form for those who [create a project based on the template](new_form.md).